daesystephens/daesystephens.github.io/thecoderscomputer.md

 ## Other Popular Text Editors
 These text editors can be downloaded from their respective websites.
 Some required to pay a fee and some are free:

-**Notepad+ +:** is a free text editor for Windows Computers only.
+**Notepad+ +:** is a free text editor for Windows Computers only.<br />
 **BB Edit:** Edit is a software that you purchase.
-But BB Edit comes with a 30- day free trial.
+But BB Edit comes with a 30- day free trial.<br />
 **Visual Studio Code:** Visual Studio Code is a free text editor made by the folks at Microsoft.
-It is available for Windows computers, Mac computers, and Linux computers.
+It is available for Windows computers, Mac computers, and Linux computers.<br />
 **Atom:** Atom is a free text editor that’s available for download for Windows computers, Mac computers, and Linux computers.
-Atom is brought to you by the folks at GitHub.
+Atom is brought to you by the folks at GitHub.<br />
 **Brackets:** Brackets is a free text editor that’s available for download for Windows computers, Mac computers, and Linux computers.
-It’s made and maintained by the good folks at Adobe.
+It’s made and maintained by the good folks at Adobe. <br />
 **Sublime Text:** Sublime Text 3 is a premium software that can be purchased in full for $70.
 Otherwise, you’ll use the free version that runs indefinitely. **This one so far is my favorite**.

 ## What is Command-Line?